-If you want to make sex, politics, religion, and other controversial issues front and center in your job search, I apologize, but maybe you should think about doing something other than working in a law firm.
-I'm tired of seeing the people who do this, not get jobs.
+If you want to make sex, politics, religion, and other controversial issues front and center in your job search, I apologize, but maybe you should consider doing something other than working in a law firm.
+I'm tired of seeing the people who do this not get jobs.

 - Will Doing a Legal Clerkship Enhance My Marketability as an Attorney?

 - Taking up a job as Clerkship.
 Tips by BCG Attorney Search

 - Should You Choose BCG Attorney Search?

 A few other attorneys did not have nearly as good qualifications but were getting lots of interviews.
 So what was it about this "star" candidate that they could not get interviews?
 The answer became clear when I read the candidate's resume.

 Read related: Special Resumes for People with Special Circumstances